SamuM/KituraHeroku/README.md

 ## Heroku integration

 Now we can create our Heroku project.
 Navigate to your Heroku Dashboard: https://dashboard.heroku.com/apps.
-There click the 'New – Create new pp'-button.
+There click the 'New – Create new app'-button.
 You can choose a name for your project but that is not needed for this project.
 YOu can also choose whatever region works for you the best.

 Now you should be seeing the instructions of how to add Heroku git to your project with the help of Heroku CLI – that should already be installed for you (if not, install it now: https://devcenter.heroku.com/articles/heroku-cli).
 Heroku also allows you to run the code to the server through GitHub or DropBox.
-If you prefer those I see no reason why those wouldnät work for this tutorial, but I prefer using  heroku through the CLI.
+If you prefer those I see no reason why those wouldn't work for this tutorial, but I prefer using  heroku through the CLI.

 Before we can push the project to heroku we need to create a ```Procfile``` to the root of the project.
-Create the file and add ```web: HerokuKitura```to the file.
+Create the file and add ```web: KituraHeroku```to the file.
 'HerokuKitura being your project name'.

 After creating the Procfile we need to run a command to define what buildback we want to use with our Heroku.
 Run this on Terminal
 ```heroku buildpacks:set https://github.com/kylef/heroku-buildpack-swift.git```